 I’ll talk about all of the different scores: what they mean, SAT score ranges, what SAT scores you need for top colleges, and how everything ties together.

-Now let’s get into everything and anything relating to SAT scores and SAT score range.
-I’ll break it down to make things a little easier to follow.
-Here–in order–are the main points I’ll cover:
+Now let’s get into anything and everything relating to SAT scores and the SAT score range.

-Now things are going to get a little more complicated.
-On the new SAT there are three different types of scores.
-Yes, three.
+Now, this is where things are going to get a little more complicated.
+On the new SAT there are at least three different types of scores.
 So hold onto your seats.

 1. Test Scores